taizo-pro/nooknote/README.md

 ## Features

 - 📋 List discussions in any repository
+- 🔍 Search discussions with text matching and filters
 - 👀 View discussion details and comments
 - 💬 Post comments to discussions
 - ✨ Create new discussions
+- 📊 Repository statistics and analytics
+- 🏷️ Filter by category, author, or comment count
 - ⚙️ Configurable settings and authentication
 - 🎨 Multiple output formats (table, JSON, markdown)
 - 🚀 Fast and lightweight CLI interface
 - 🔒 Secure token management
+- ⚡ Enhanced error handling with retry logic
+- 🎯 Visual feedback with spinners and progress bars

 ## Installation